mdaizovi/sk8_bot/README.md

 ## How to Contribute

 This is an open source project.
+Please continue this README to get set your local env set up.
+You can then contribute in one of 2 ways:

-Please continue this README to get set your local env set up, fork this repo, and then make pull requests from your fork of this repo.
+ - Fork this repo, and then make pull requests from your fork of this repo.
+ - Clone this repo and make Merge Requests from a feature branch.

 New features will only be accepted if they include adequate tests, and testing instructions for QA.
-Everything will be formatted by Black before being merged.
+Everything will be formatted by Black before being merged (I'll take care of that, don't worry).

 ## Set Up Your Local Development Environment